Kuroda Kiyotaka

+Count Kuroda Kiyotaka (黒田 清隆) was a Japanese politician and general who served as prime minister of Japan from 1888 to 1889.
+He was one of the genrō, or senior statesman of the Meiji era.
+Born in the Satsuma Domain to a samurai family, Kuroda was involved in the colonization of Hokkaido, the Japan–Korea Treaty of 1876, and the suppression of the Satsuma Rebellion in 1877.
+After his tenure as prime minister, which ended due to his inability to revise the unequal treaties imposed on Japan, Kuroda also served as Minister of Communications and President of the Privy Council.

 Biography

 As a Satsuma samurai

 Kuroda was born to a samurai-class family serving the Shimazu daimyō of Kagoshima, Satsuma Domain, in Kyūshū.

 In 1862, Kuroda was involved in the Namamugi incident, in which Satsuma retainers killed a British national who refused to bow down to the daimyo's procession.
 This led to the Anglo-Satsuma War in 1863, in which Kuroda played an active role.
 Immediately after the war, he went to Edo where he studied gunnery.

 Returning to Satsuma, Kuroda became an active member of the Satsuma-Chōshū joint effort to overthrow the Tokugawa shogunate.
 Later, as a military leader in the Boshin War, he became famous for sparing the life of Enomoto Takeaki, who had stood against Kuroda's army at the Battle of Hakodate.